yoja-ai/yoja/SERVICE_SETUP.md

 # Setting up the service for the first time

-## First, request a certification for chat.<domain> and get it validaded using DNS
+## First, request a certificate for chat.<domain> and get it validaded using DNS

 ## Gdrive Client